-One of my achievements last year was getting rid of plastic packaging.
+One of my targets early on in my small business journey was getting rid of plastic packaging.
 I was concerned about the impact each sale would have on the environment.
-I was using recyclable plastic posting back because they were cheap and easy.
+I was using recyclable plastic posting bags because they were cheap and easy.
 Plus like a sheep, I was just doing what everyone else was doing!

-Also do things actually get recycled!
+After a small amount of research it became very obvious that many things don't actually get recycled!
 Just because they say ‘recyclable’ it doesn’t mean that is what will happen.
 According to the department of environment food and rural affairs only 45.2% of household waste was actually recycled in 2016.
 Just think how much is ending up in landfill!

 I made a conscious decision to go plastic free at the end of 2017 and put this in to action in 2018.